1. THE 20′ CENTURY (1900 – ) SYMPHONY ORCHESTRAS

 Fig. 10 THE TROMBONE GROUP AT THE BOSTON SYMPHONY ORCHESTRA, about 1910.
 It was rather common to use wellknown musicians in advertisements for brass instruments.
 From left to right: Leroy Kenfield (bass trombone), August Mausebach (2nd trombone) and Carl Hampe (1st trombone) in an advertisement for HOLTON TROMBONES.

 Fig. 10 ADVERTISEMENT FOR KING INSTRUMENTS.
 Coming out of the war, King instruments saw great popularity in the 40’s and 50’s with names like Tommy Dorsey, Harry James, Ziggy Elman.
 From 1938 the King 2B trombone was made and and in 1952 the King 3B trombone was introduced, and today they are still the world’s top selling jazz trombones.
-These pictures show the trumpet player Harry James and the trombone player Tommy Dorsey in an advertisement for King instruments.
+These pictures show trombone player Tommy Dorsey and the trumpet player Harry James ain an advertisement for King instruments.

 Fig. 11 THE STAN KENTON TROMBONE SECTION IN AN ADVERTISEMENT FOR CONN TROMBONES.